freqtrade/freqtrade/docs/strategy-customization.md

 - `ohlcv(pair, ticker_interval)` - Currently cached ticker data for the pair, returns DataFrame or empty DataFrame.
 - `historic_ohlcv(pair, ticker_interval)` - Returns historical data stored on disk.
 - `get_pair_dataframe(pair, ticker_interval)` - This is a universal method, which returns either historical data (for backtesting) or cached live data (for the Dry-Run and Live-Run modes).
+- `orderbook(pair, maximum)` - Returns latest orderbook data for the pair, a dict with bids/asks with a total of `maximum` entries.
+- `market(pair)` - Returns market data for the pair: fees, limits, precisions, activity flag, etc. See [ccxt documentation](https://github.com/ccxt/ccxt/wiki/Manual#markets) for more details on Market data structure.
 - `runmode` - Property containing the current runmode.

 #### Example: fetch live ohlcv / historic data for the first informative pair